 The Centre’s scope is global.
-It comprises projects which focus on areas of the United Kingdom and Europe, and which extend to the United States and Central America, as well as to the southern hemisphere, linking national and international institutions.
+It comprises projects which focus on areas of the United Kingdom and Europe, as the Americas, Australia and beyond, linking national and international institutions.
 It also connects at a local level to history societies, museums and archives across the East Midlands region.
-We have interests in the physical artefacts of the past (large and small), in our intangible cultural heritage, and in how the past is represented and presented through the media, film and public works of art.
+We have interests in the physical artefacts of the past (large and small), in our intangible cultural heritage, and in how the past is represented and presented through memorials, the media, film and public works of art.
 We work actively with museums, the media, and through our own publications to take history to the broader public.
 We also have particular strengths in digital and scientific heritage, running projects which explore cutting edge techniques in the field in order to engage wider national and international audiences.

 Research Activities and Funding